johnlarson/blu/docs/api-reference/file-conventions.rst

 Capturing query parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can capture query parameters using keyword-only arguments:
+Any arguments specified after ``__`` (a double underscore) in your call signature will capture query parameters instead of route parameters:

 .. code-block:: python
     :caption: app/greet_me/__index__.py